A beginners' guide to get started with Technical Writing

-Technical Writing can be referred to as art in form of written documentation that explains a process or a product.
-This simply means that technical writing goes beyond and above just the software and tech ecosystem because automobile companies need technical writers to document processes, choices, and guides for the designers as well as the users/customers.
+Technical Writing can be referred to as art in the form of written documentation that explains a process or a product.
+This simply means that technical writing goes beyond just the software and tech ecosystem because automobile companies need technical writers to document processes, choices, and guides for the designers and the users/customers.

-This article will be focusing on technical writing in the software development ecosystem.
+This article will focus on technical writing in the software development ecosystem.

 However, Technical writing in software development is a form of written communication that allows one to write about software tools, technologies, systems, processes, and guides.
-Mostly with the aim of simplifying complex/unknown terms and processes.
+Mainly to simplify complex/unknown terms and processes.

-A Technical Writer is a person that writes clear and concise documentation to preserve information, explain complex technical terms or processes.
+A Technical Writer is a person that writes clear and concise documentation to preserve information and explain complex technical terms or processes.

 So, who exactly am I writing for as a technical writer?

-As a technical writer, you write for different audiences at different times depending on what the task is about.
+As a technical writer, you write for different audiences at different times, depending on the task.
 Understanding what tones, terms, and structures to use is very important.
 There are two significant groups you will be writing for:

 Developers: As a technical writer, you write for developers.

 You create internal wikis and a knowledge base for your engineering team.

-- You write external documentation for developers that will make use of your company's API, tools, or resources.
+- You write external documentation for developers that will use your company's API, tools, or resources.

-A technical writer writes documentation for users, this can be customers or users of a product.
-This documentation can start from 'how-to guides', FAQs, and tutorials.
+A technical writer writes documentation for users, who can be customers or users of a product.
+This documentation can start with 'how-to guides,' FAQs, and tutorials.

 - As a technical writer, you may need to work with the marketing team to produce marketing and promotional pieces.